 - 1-1/2 cups sugar

 - 1 can (8 ounces) crushed pineapple, undrained

 - 1 cup evaporated milk

 - Ground cinnamon

 - In a large bowl, combine eggs and sugar.
 Stir in the milk, ricotta cheese, rise, pineapple, evaporated milk and vanilla.
-Pour into a greased 13-in. x 9-in. baking dish and a greased 11-in. x 7-in. baking dish.
+Pour into a greased 13x9-in. baking dish and a greased 11x7-in. baking dish.
 Sprinkle with cinnamon.

-- Bake, uncovered, at 350° for 40-45 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
 Serve warm or cold.
 Refrigerate leftovers.
 Yield: 20-22 servings.